alvesluc/alvesluc/README.md

 ### Hi there 👋

+My name is **Lucas Alves**.

+> But you can also call me **Luk**.

+I'm a software engineer, currently living in Brazil, with nearly half a decade of experience.

 <!--
 **alvesluc/alvesluc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.